damonallison/javascript/README.md

   the function to code outside of your control.
 Your callback could be invoked multiple times, not at all, or called immediately, before you had a chance to register a listener.

+#### Performance

+* Web workers are a completely separate runtime.
+Communicate with the main program via message passing.
+  * Use web workers for CPU / Network intensive code.
+Math, image processing, etc.
+  * What can web workers do?
+They don't have access to DOM, for example.
+  * How to transfer objects to/from web workers?
+* Shared workers allow you to share a web worker across all pages accessing a domain.
+  * Each page has a `port` into the web worker.
+* `asm.js`
+  * It's hard for JS engines to optimize JS (especially GC and coercion).
+  * It's easier for C/C++ to be transpiled into JS (See Emscripten).
+* Look into WebAssembly.

+##### Benchmarks and Tuning

+* `benchmark.js`: benchmarking JS library.
+    *